|Moist - Little or no risk for large fires.|

 Severe to Exceptional Drought Continues Across the WGB: http://droughtmonitor.unl.edu/Home/RegionalDroughtMonitor.aspx?west

-The main areas of concern will be in the dry mid-higher elevations where larger fuel moistures are very low and stricken by long term drought, and if there are ignitions in the right areas of the lower elevations where there is some grass to carry fire and little rainfall has occurred.
+The main areas of concern will be in the mid-higher elevations where fuel moisture may return to critical low levels through next week in some areas and are stricken by long term drought.
+Also as lower elevations dry out, there could be a concern if ignitions occur in the right areas where there is some grass to carry fire as winds increase.

 SEE THE NATIONAL FIRE POTENTIAL MAP AT: http://psgeodata.fs.fed.us/staticmap.html

 SEE A 7-DAY PROJECTION OF ERC, F100 AND F1000:

-Western Great Basin Area Preparedness Level is 2: LIGHT, but elevated IA through this week due to continued lightning with rainfall.
+Western Great Basin Area Preparedness Level is 1: LIGHT IA through this week.
 Anticipate LOW demand for outside of area resources through this week.

-National Preparedness Level is 3: MODERATE-HIGH demand for resources in support of other geographic areas.
+National Preparedness Level is 2: LOW demand for resources in support of other geographic areas.

 SEE THE MORNING REPORT AT: